xwmx/nb/README.md

   for creating an ebook.
 Edit the title page and chapters using normal `nb` commands, then use `nb ebook publish` to generate an epub file.

-  Chapters are expected to be markdown files with a .md extension and filename with a sequential numeric prefix for ordering:
+  Chapters are expected to be markdown files and have a filename with a two-digit sequential numeric prefix for ordering:

-    01-chapter1.md
+    01-example.md

   title.txt contains the book metadata in a YAML block.
 For more information about the fields for this file, visit:

     https://pandoc.org/MANUAL.html#epub-metadata

+  stylesheet.css contains base styling for the generated ebook.
+It can be used as it is and can also be edited using `nb edit`.

+  As with all `nb` notebooks, changes are recorded automatically in git, providing automatic version control for all ebook content, source, and metadata files.

+  Generated epub files are saved in the notebook and can be previewed in the terminal with `nb show`.
+Export a generated epub file with `nb export`.

 More info:
   https://pandoc.org/epub.html